runtimeverification/k/k-distribution/k-tutorial/1_basic/04_disambiguation/README.md

 * a non-associative symbol cannot appear as a direct leftmost **or** rightmost child of a symbol with equal priority.

-In C, binary operators are all left-associative, meaning that expression `true && false && false` parses unambiguously as `(true && false) && false`, because `&&` cannot appear as the rightmost child of itself, only the AST in Fig. 4-A is valid.
+In C, binary operators are all left-associative, meaning that the expression `true && false && false` parses unambiguously as `(true && false) && false`, because `&&` cannot appear as the rightmost child of itself, i.e., only the AST in Fig. 4-A is valid.

 Consider, then, the fourth iteration on the grammar of this definition (`lesson-04-b.k`):